rgrishigajra/Uni-CourseWork-AI-GroupAssignment-2/README.md

 While testing we found that a combination of two heuristics worked well together: The number of empty tiles and Gradient weights.
 We could find a scale of both that was compatible and gave us 13 wins out of 15 vs the random Ai.

+## **PART 2: Horizon Finding**

+#### A description of how you formulated each problem:

+This problem has 3 sub parts to work on.
+The initial code given, loads the image, calculates the edge strength map and draws a straight line in the middle of the image.
+Based on the formula and the explanation given in the instruction, the first part of the problem was solved using the <i>argmax</i> function of NumPy which gets the maximum edge strength from each column and returns a row.
+While this was a simple and a one liner solution, the results were pretty bad.
+Thus, we move on to the next part of the problem where we are suggested to use Hidden Markov Model and use Viterbi algorithm to solve the Maximum a Posterior estimate.
+For Viterbi we require 3 elements: state probabilities, transition probabilities and emission probabilities.
+Now mountains are not straight, so it is important to detect whether the ridge is moving upwards or downwards.
+What we’ve done is that while traversing through the columns, we take 5 pixels of the next column (one in the same row, and 2 above and below this pixel) and check for the state which has the maximum probability.
+Transition probabilities are assigned logically based based on these 5 pixels.We expect the ridge to mostly go forward or a pixel above or below as we go from column to column .
+The one beside the current state gets the highest probability, the states one above and below this state are assigned a lower probability and the states two above and below the state are assigned the least probabilities.
+Implementing this logic with Viterbi algorithm did produced results better than the previous part however, but only for the images in which the horizon was clear.
+Hence, to solve this issue we move to the third part of the problem where we give human input in the form of coordinates, i.e. a point on the ridge.
+As the instruction suggested that we do not change the implementation of the algorithm, we can just feed the input in our implementation.
+What we’ve done for this part is that once we get the human input, we get the maximum states from each column in both directions from the given column.
+This implementation provided the best results in detecting the horizon.

+#### A brief description of how your program works:

+#### Discussion of any problems you faced, any assumptions, simplifications, and/or design decisions you made:

 ![Image added](./part2/output.jpg)